 How Are Triathlon Wetsuits Different?

 Triathlon wetsuits are the most popular since they are not exclusive to the professional sphere.
-Like other suits, triathlon wetsuits are designed in such a way to allow a layer of water between the skin and the wetsuit to warm with the body temperature, thus providing a blanket-like coating that maintains the body temperature.
+Like other suits, triathlon wetsuits are designed in such a way as to allow a layer of water between the skin and the wetsuit to warm with the body temperature, thus providing a blanket-like coating that maintains the body temperature.

 However, the Triathlon wetsuit differs from the regular wetsuit with four major differences: